-KHRUSHCHEV the collapse of the summit talks.
+try in Europe to the world's second greatest power - and it intends to overtake the United States in the next, few decades.
+Unlike the U.S. economy, the Soviet economy does not need military pump-priming to keep going.
+To the Soviets, military expenditures appear to be what the collapse of the summit talks.
 This is not only my personal opinion, but also the point of view of a political party in the United States - namely, the Socialist Workers party.
 As to what the American people can do to further the struggle for peace, I will have to leave this for next time.
-In the meantime, I would like to ask a question of Miss Dorothy Healy.
-Miss Healy alternates with me here on KPFK on Friday nights as a commentator.
+In the meantime.
+I would like to to build a force that would en- ask a question of Miss Dorothy able it to start a general nu- Healy.
+Miss Healy alternates clear war . . .
+Soviet leaders with me here on KPFK on Friday nights as a commentator.
 The question is: Just precisely who are the "peace" candidates whom you would have us support in the 1960 elections?"

-(Continued from Page 1) serve its economic and political Hungarian revolution.
-The fusion of the original Trotskvist The top party and government group and the ex-CP'ers resultover the Soviet rank and file in ed last year in the creation of the Socialist Labor League.
+(Continued from Page 1) Hungarian revolution.
+The fusion of the original Trotskyist group and the ex-CP'ers resulted last year in the creation of the Socialist Labor League.
 Last December, however, a difference over perspectives developed in the organization.
-Brian Behan, a prominent unionist and former CP member who was elected national chairman of the League last year. proposed to the SLL national committee that it declare for "an independent revolutionary working-class party."
-At the summit in Paris, there The proposal was rejected was a lot of truth in what with only one alternate committee member supporting Begressive actions of the U.S. han's motion.
-The SLL membership then discussed the issue what he said is that it came like a bolt from the blue to in the branches preparatory to many people.
-It is confusing to a decision by the conference. say the least to have Khrush-Meanwhile, Behan organized chev say one day that Eisena faction with about a dozen hower is a prince of peace and adherents.
+Brian Behan, a prominent unionist and former CP member who was elected national chairman of the League last year, proposed to the SLL national committee that it declare for "an independent revolutionary working-class party.'
+At the summit in Paris, there The proposal was rejected was a lot of truth in what with only one alternate committee member supporting Behan's motion.
+The SLL memgovernment.
+The trouble with bership then discussed the issue what he said is that it came like a bolt from the blue to in the branches preparatory to many people.
+It is confusing to a decision by the conference. say the least to have Khrush- Meanwhile, Behan organized a faction with about a dozen adherents.
 Shortly afterwards, the next day that he is a fishy he began to violate the League's organizational rules.
-For this, he fellow.
-The dangers of a third world and two of his supporters were war arise not from the Soviet expelled by the League's nationnationalized economy, but from al committee, while three of his the basic economic contradic- supporters drew suspensions tions of American capitalism.
-All six were given time to speak The American power elite has at the conference against the embarked on a suicidal arms at the conference against the disciplinary actions.
-After discussion, the conference upheld the world to provide new marthe national committee by an kets and fresh colonies in a way that would enable the bil- overwhelming majority.
-The conference discussed lionaires to increase their profits and maintain the stability of plans for enlarging the format of the Newsletter and further excapitalist society.
-In the long run, as long as panding its circulation.
-The delecapitalism remains dominant in gates also heard reports of the United States, humanity growing SLL influence among will be faced with the threat of British youth, both on the cama third world war.
-That is the puses and among young workers great lesson I would draw from and apprentices.
-Sows Confusion Seventh in a series of articles.
+For this, he The dangers of a third world and two of his supporters were war arise not from the Soviet expelled by the League's nationnationalized economy, but from al committee, while three of his the basic economic contradic- supporters drew suspensions.
+Seventh in a series of articles.